Narva: 1944–1991

-Restoration of Estonian independence, 1991-present
+Restoration of Estonian independence, 1991–present

 After Estonia regained its independence in 1991, the city's leaders, holdovers from the Soviet era, wanted autonomy, and contended that the notion of a breakaway "Transnarovan Soviet republic" in northeastern Estonia was becoming increasingly popular, but this was contradicted by polls showing 87% of the region's population opposed secession from Estonia.

 In 1993, dissatisfaction with newly enacted citizenship and election laws (non-citizens were not allowed to hold office) culminated in the Narva referendum of 16–17 July 1993, which proposed autonomy for both Narva and Sillamäe, a nearby town.
 Although 97% voted in favor of the referendum, turnout in Narva was a mere 55%, and there were credible charges of vote rigging.

 View of Narva in 2014.
 Ivangorod fortress, in Russia, lies across the river on the right.

 After 1991, disputes regarding the Estonian-Russian border in the Narva sector remained, as the new constitution of Estonia (adopted in 1992) recognizes the 1920 Treaty of Tartu border to be currently legal.

 The Russian Federation, however, considers Estonia to be a successor of the Estonian SSR and recognizes the 1945 border between the two former national republics.
-Officially, Estonia has no territorial claims in the area, and which was also reflected in the new Estonian-Russian border treaty signed in Moscow on 18 May 2005.
+Officially, Estonia has no territorial claims in the area, which was also reflected in the new Estonian-Russian border treaty signed in Moscow on 18 May 2005.
 Russia failed to ratify it because, together with the ratification, the Estonian parliament approved a communiqué, which mentioned the Soviet Occupation.

 In February 2014 a new border treaty was signed by both countries.
 However the treaty was not ratified by the parliaments of either Russia or Estonia.

 Overall, by 2014, Russian residents were happy with their status as both Estonian and European Union citizens and lived peacefully alongside their compatriots.

-Following the Russian annexation of Crimea in early 2014, various political commentators such as journalists, political scientists as well as economic and military academia have referred to a potential Russian invasion of Estonia mirroring that of Ukraine – using hybrid warfare tactics – as the Narva scenario.
+Following the Russian annexation of Crimea in early 2014, various political commentators such as journalists, political scientists, as well as economic and military academia have referred to a potential Russian invasion of Estonia mirroring that of Ukraine – using hybrid warfare tactics – as the Narva scenario.

 Before the 2022 Russian invasion of Ukraine, residents mixed relatively freely with the residents across the river in Ivangorod.